alvarotor/entitier-go/README.md

 - `Create`: Creates a new entity.
 - `Delete`: Removes an entity.
 - `Update`: Modifies an existing entity.

+### middleware

+The middleware directory contains Go files that define the middlewares of the application.
+Such as authorization, validation, etc.

+#### middleware.go

+The middleware.go file implements a set of middlewares that can be used to protect routes and validate requests.
+For example, the `IDValidator` middleware is used to validate ID parameters in routes, ensuring that they are of the correct type and within a valid range.

+### utils

+The utils directory contains Go files that define the utils of the application.
+Such as helpers, constants, etc.

+#### utils.go

+The utils.go file implements a set of utils that can be used throughout the application.
+For instance, the `GetIDParam` function retrieves the ID parameter from a gin context, handling various cases like missing or invalid ID values.
+Additionally, the `ConvertToGenericID` function provides a way to convert an `interface{}` type to a generic ID type (string or uint), allowing for flexible ID handling across different entities.

 ## Key Features